Sibidine/EOTY-Editorial/README.md

-> !What is a subsequence?
+> What is a subsequence?
 > A subsequence of a given sequence is a sequence that can be derived from the given sequence by deleting some or no elements without changing the order of the remaining elements.
 >
 > For example,  `101` is a subsequence of `11011`, because if we delete bits from `11011` as shown: